Live export: Campaigns

 Australia's live export industry has experienced significant scrutiny by animal welfare groups since 2003.
 The RSPCA is opposed to live export.
 Over 550,000 animals are reported to have died en route during live export journeys between 2000–2012.
 A 2006 Freedom of Information report revealed sheep died on route due to several factors including heat stress, septicaemia and acute pneumonia.
 Dr Lynn Simpson, a former on-board vet for the live export industry, made a submission to the Department of Agriculture in March 2013 condemning animal welfare conditions on live export ships.
-A group of former live export vets - Veterinarians Against Live Export (VALE) has formed to oppose the trade.
+A group of former live export vets - Vets Against Live Export (VALE) has formed to oppose the trade.
 Prominent former live export veterinarians who have spoken out against the conditions on ships include Dr Lloyd Reeve Johnson, who expressed his concern about the conflict of interest involved in live export companies paying for animal welfare advice, Dr Tony Hill, who was allegedly pressured to report 105 mortalities when in fact 2000 sheep had died, and Dr Kerkenezov, who has urged an end to an industry he calls "cruel."

 In March 2011, Animals Australia investigators collected footage which showed Australian cattle being slaughtered at 11 abattoirs in Indonesia with practices that infringed upon OIE standards for animal welfare.
 Animals Australia and RSPCA Australia jointly complained to the federal Department of Agriculture, Fisheries and Forestry, calling for a ban on live exports.
 In response to the footage, live exports to Indonesia were suspended by the Australian Minister for Agriculture from 7 June 2011 until 6 July 2011.
 The suspension was lifted with the new Exporter Supply Chain Assurance System in place, outlining mandatory compliance for all importing markets of Australian live animals for slaughter, with international standards for animal welfare.
 The ESCAS regulatory framework is applicable across all importing markets as of 31 December 2012.